 He recorded all guitar parts on the soundtrack of Tamer Ezzat’s “The Ring Road”, a feature film at the Cairo Film Festival, for music by Tamer Karawan.
 He composed and recorded music for “Their Feast”, a short film by Reem Morsi and presented by the London Film School.
 He recorded music for “The Door”, a short film by Reem Morsi, for music by Ava Kibalian.

 He holds a Licentiate degree in Jazz Performance from McGill University’s Schulich School of Music, one of Canada’s top music institutes, and a Bachelor’s degree with Distinction in Jazz Studies from Concordia University.
 He studied jazz guitar with Kenny Bibace, Carlos Jimenez, Greg Clayton, Gary Schwartz, and Michael Berard.
 He studied jazz with Remi Bolduc, Kevin Dean, Fraser Hollins, Jean-Nicolas Trottier, Charles Ellison and Dave Turner.
 He studied oud with Simon Shaheen, Charbel Rouhana, Nicolas Artuso, Khalil Moqadem, and Alaa Saber.
-He studied Arabic music with Simon Shaheen.
-He studied classical guitar with Tariq Harb, and he studied flamenco music at Artes Escénicas Rebollar in Sevilla.
+He studied Arabic music with Simon Shaheen and he studied classical guitar with Tariq Harb, and he studied flamenco music at Artes Escénicas Rebollar in Sevilla.